I may get paid commission for purchases made after clicking a link in this post.

-This depends a little on your niche – some niches lend themselves more to sub-headings than others.
-But try to include sub-headings as often as you can.
-And try to make sure at least one heading has your keyword(s) in it – this will help optimise your blog post for SEO.
+It is very important to use sub-headings in a blog post – both for your readers and search engines.
+You should also try to make sure at least one heading has your keyword(s) in it – this will help optimize your blog post for SEO.

 Sub-headings are great for your readers as it makes your blog more readable: they help break up the text into bitesize chunks, they help readers see at a glance what your blog post is about, and they help your readers locate the things they are actually interested in.

-So for example with this post, many of you will skim over the bits you already know / are already doing, using the sub-headings to guide you.
-But then you might get to a sub-heading which covers a topic you didn’t know about and stop to read that section in depth.
+So for example with this post.
+I’m willing to bet you probably skimmed over the bits you already knew / are already doing, using the sub-headings to guide you.
+But then when you got to a sub-heading which covered a topic you didn’t know about, you most likely stopped to read that section in depth.

-And a blog post which is more readable and gives your readers a better ‘user experience’ and uses good keywords in the headings…will naturally do better on search engines!
+And a blog post which is more readable and so gives your readers a better ‘user experience’ and a blog post which uses good keywords in the headings… will naturally do better on search engines!
 So it’s win-win for everyone 😀

 5. Great Images

-Images make it easier for your audience to understand what you are talking about and breaks up the text so it’s easier to read.
+Images make it easier for your audience to understand what you are talking about and image also break up the text so it’s easier to read.

 If your topic doesn’t lend itself to photos, then consider including an infographic or a screen grab which might illustrate clearly what you are writing about.
 You can create really great graphics quickly and easily using Canva or PicMonkey*.

-But don’t go mad (I am sometimes guilty of this).
-Don’t stuff your blog post with so many images it becomes boring or slows your site down (both are bad for SEO and your readers).
+But don’t go mad.
+Don’t stuff your blog post with so many images it becomes boring or slows your site down (both are bad for SEO AND your readers).

 6. At least one pinnable image